Top 20 toys for blind children

 Interactive toys

 Because it is difficult for a blind child to observe the results of his or her own actions, it is often difficult for them to comprehend causal relationships in the world around them.
 Consequently, the motivation to act can be absent or delayed compared to the development of sighted children.
 It important that blind children have toys that assist them in better understanding the role that they themselves play in influencing, manipulating, and controlling their environment.
-We recommend noisy rattles or learning tables.
+We recommend

 Physical development and exploration

 Since usual incentives for environmental exploration (color, pattern, shape, and location of visual cues) are unavailable to a blind infant, they may experience significant developmental delays in the usual milestones: reaching, rolling over, and crawling.
 Infants with visual impairment require sensory stimulation through other channels to make up for the visual input they are lacking; only then can they begin to understand the complex external world and the effect of their own actions upon it.
-Toys that help the child understand spatial relationships, such as stacking cups (bigger, smaller, inside, outside, etc.) are particularly useful.
+Toys that help the child understand spatial relationships, such as

 Toys that promote social play

 Social interaction may also be more difficult for blind or visually impaired children since subtle visual cues and facial expressions are unavailable.
 Blind children may need additional focus in this area to preserve and promote future development of attachment, recognition, and communication in their interpersonal relationships.
-Braille playing cards and braille dominoes are a great place to start.

 A safe environment to explore

 The blind child may be unwilling to explore his or her surroundings due to a fear of the unknown.
 It is therefore vital to encourage exploration in a manner that is safe (without being overprotective), as a child will be unable to develop meaningful constructs or the ability to describe or think about them without concrete experiences.
-Play yards and push-along toys are great for this.

 [consult your physical therapist, use supervision, and avoid overuse or dependence with any walker or jumper]